-During the tennis winter break, we’re taking a look at the Novak Djokovic odds for 2023 and whether he will enjoy more grand slam glory.
+After clinching a record-extending 40th Masters series title in Paris at the weekend, we’re taking a look at the Novak Djokovic odds for 2024 and whether he will enjoy more grand slam glory.

 Join bwin today and receive up to £20 money back as a FreeBet if your first wager (3+ selections at odds of 1/2 (1.5) or greater) is a loser!
 Terms and conditions apply.